ABOVE: Mount Dora's Boat House Row. (Photo courtesy of Steve Williams, SteveWilliamsPhoto.com)

-These are some of the answers longtime Mount Dora residents provide about the history of Boathouse Row, a small stretch of eclectic homes perched on pilings on Lake Dora's eastern edge.
-However, the definitive answer--backed up with historical facts-to why and when Boathouse Row began was elusive.
+Longtime Mount Dora residents were able to provide some insight about the history of Boathouse Row, which transformed into unique stretch of eclectic homes perched on pilings along Lake Dora's eastern edge just outside Mount Dora's historic district.
+However, the definitive answer of Boathouse Row's origin remains elusive.

-The earliest dated information uncovered was a vintage colorized postcard with the caption, Boat House Row/ Mount Dora, FL -- 1907.
-The postcard shows three boat houses on the eastern shoreline of Lake Dora with boats out on the water.
+The earliest dated information uncovered was a colorized vintage postcard with the caption, Boat House Row/ Mount Dora, FL -- 1907.
+The postcard shows three boat houses with small boats behind them on Lake Dora.

-Greg Phillips, the helpful reference librarian at W. T. Bland Public Library, located a 1921 land survey of the property belonging to a Mr. White indicating there were 12 boathouses built on Boathouse Row when the lake was part of the transportation system for the citrus industry.
+Greg Phillips, reference librarian at W. T. Bland Public Library, located a 1921 land survey of the property belonging to a Mr. White that indicated there were 12 boathouses built on Boathouse Row when the lake was part of the transportation system for Florida's citrus industry.

 Edgerton was impressed with Wise Boat Works and determined it should move to Mount Dora, which it did in 1926.
 Edgerton bought a boathouse on Boathouse Row, financed the business, and Wise Boat Works operated for a number of years.
-The boathouse still remains at the end of Boathouse Row.
-Next to it stands a metal container for the wood chips and sawdust--the byproduct of wooden boat construction.
+The boathouse still remains at the end of Boathouse Row and next to it stands a metal container for the wood chips and sawdust--the byproduct of wooden boat construction.

 The 1940s and '50s ushered in the remodeling period of the boathouses.
-Tired of driving back and forth on weekends, some of the owners began renovating.
+Tired of driving back and forth on weekends, some of the owners began renovating the structures.
 Apartments were added and more elaborate homes were built.

-Today, Boathouse Row is home to approximately 20 residences.
-Some are modern while others still hint to a time past.
-Unable to find the definitive reason for the start of Boathouse Row, perhaps it is the obvious: people built boathouses to store their boats for easy access to the water whether it was for work or recreation.
+Today, Boathouse Row is home to approximately 20 unique residences ranging from modern to primitive.
+Unable to find the definitive origin of Boathouse Row, perhaps it's the obvious: people built boathouses to store their boats for easy access to the water whether it was for work or recreation.